3 Best Market Penetration Strategies For Winning New Audiences

 Build closer ties with and delight your customers using chat automation.
 Try ManyChat today.
 It’s free to get started.

 2. Create a community in your target market.

 Community is the next big thing for market penetration.
-A strong community will:
+A strong community in your target market (which includes existing customers) will:

-- Offer a direct line of communication with new prospects.
+- Offer a direct line of communication with new prospects and potential customers.